 DAVID CODDING SET THE NEW ALL-TIME HIGH GAME WITH HIS 268!
 CONGRATULATIONS!

 In this week's Tournament of Champions brackets: Nobody claimed victory in Division 1 (though Carl Goetz came closest), while nobody claimed victory in Division 2 (though Steve Robinson came closest).
-Phil Schroeder got the better of Division 3, and nobody claimed victory in Division 4, and in fact we aren't even going to talk about Division 4 as it was a complete embarassment.
+Phil Schroeder triumphed over his enemies in Division 3, and nobody claimed victory in Division 4, and in fact we aren't even going to talk about Division 4 as it was a complete embarassment.

-In terms of overall points: Carl Goetz calls the shots for Division 1; Aaron Weidner and Steve Robinson dominate Division 2 in a tie; Scott Murdock is in the driver's seat in Division 3; and Ginger O'Reilly leads Division 4.
+In terms of overall points: Carl Goetz reigns over Division 1; Aaron Weidner and Steve Robinson hold the reins in Division 2 in a tie; Scott Murdock is in the driver's seat in Division 3; and Ginger O'Reilly dominates Division 4.

-NEXT WEEK: - First, on lanes 15&16, 1st-place Anchors Aweigh! will socialize with 2nd-place Bowlers of Mass Confusion (hcp 72).
+NEXT WEEK: - First, on lanes 15&16, 1st-place Anchors Aweigh! will challenge 2nd-place Bowlers of Mass Confusion (hcp 72).
 The Anchors are expected to maintain their current strength as they win the series; while Mass Confusion is forecast to raise their average even as they avoid getting swept.

-- Moving to lanes 17&18, 3rd-place Wolverines will hang out with 4th-place Atomic Goo (hcp 36).
+- Moving to lanes 17&18, 3rd-place Wolverines will compete against 4th-place Atomic Goo (hcp 36).
 The Wolverines might perform well and sweep the series; while Atomic Goo ought to raise their average even as they endure a rough night.

-- Then, over on lanes 19&20, 5th-place Spare Change will meet with 6th-place Bowl me Ishmael! (hcp 113).
+- Then, over on lanes 19&20, 5th-place Spare Change will spend some quality time with 6th-place Bowl me Ishmael! (hcp 113).
 Spare Change will likely maintain their current strength as they sweep the series; while Ishmael will probably hold steady as they endure a rough night.

-- Finally, on lanes 21&22, 7th-place Gutter Minds will chuck some balls with 8th-place Theee Beeelt (hcp 64).
+- Finally, on lanes 21&22, 7th-place Gutter Minds will face 8th-place Theee Beeelt (hcp 64).
 Gutter Minds are predicted to perform well, but split the series with Theee Beeelt; while Theee Beeelt is anticipated to raise their average while they keep the series tied.

 *(Remember, the predicted results above are based on mathematical extrapolations and can be changed by all sorts of factors.
 If you don't like how your team's results are predicted, you and your teammates have the power to prove the math wrong!)